Continuing Education Activity

-Choriocarcinoma composes less than 0.1% primary ovarian neoplasms in a pure form.
+Choriocarcinoma composes less than 0.1% of primary ovarian neoplasms in a pure form.

 Choriocarcinoma can also occur in males, usually those between ages 20 to 30.
 Less than 1% of testicular tumors are pure choriocarcinoma.
 Mixed germ cell tumors occur much more frequently in the testicle, with choriocarcinoma as a component in 15% of these tumors.